mvrozanti/dte/README.md

 `pip install dte`

+### Conventions
 - Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be "-" for the former
 - Unix timestamps are both interpreted and output in seconds
 - When using timedeltas, you should remember that m is for month and M is for minute
 - When writing time, remember to use 24-hour clock
-- `help` is a command

 ### Dependencies
-- [dateutil](https://github.com/dateutil/dateutil), which handle month and year's complex operations
+- [dateutil](https://github.com/dateutil/dateutil), which handles month and year's complex operations
 - [ply](https://github.com/dabeaz/ply), which is a python implementation of lex and yacc
+- [appdirs](https://github.com/ActiveState/appdirs), for reading config files

 ## Examples